Previous dayApril 25, 2026Next day

 63.9 km---✓ ReviewedUSGS →

-A magnitude 4.6 seismic event took place 139 km SSW of Baturaja, Indonesia on April 25, 2026 at 23:01 UTC.
-The hypocenter lay at 63.9 km, placing this in the shallow crustal category.
-Coordinates: -5.249°, 103.587°.
+April 25, 2026 brought a magnitude 4.6 earthquake 139 km SSW of Baturaja, Indonesia, logged at 23:01 UTC.
+At a depth of 63.9 km, the event was shallow crustal.
+The epicenter is at -5.249°, 103.587°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25